 Your seeds should be planted the day they arrive for best germination

-Getting started - The seeds will be sent moist.
+Getting started - The seeds will be sent moist and might arrive a bit moldy.
 Disinfect them by soaking them for 10 minutes in a mix of 1 part bleach to 10 parts water, then rinse them off well.

 It's easiest to plant them in a single container and transplant them after a year.
 Use a pot at least 2.5 inches (6 cm) tall, and wide enough so each seed is an inch apart (3 cm).

-Prepare a soil mix of about 1 part peat moss and 1 part coarse horticultural sand.
+A typical soil mix to germinate them in is 1 part peat moss and 1 part coarse horticultural sand.
+An alternate mix is 2 parts quality potting soil to 1 part perlite (use small- or medium-grade perlite, not large).
 Fill the pot, place the seeds on top, and cover them with 1/4 inch (1 cm) of soil.
 Add water until the soil is evenly moist (not soggy).
 If your tap water is "hard" (high in minerals) use bottled water or rain water.

-Enclose the pot in a ziplock bag or plastic Tupperware-type container, and place into a refrigerator that stays above 37° F (2°C).
-Inside the door is usually the warmest part of a refrigerator.
+Enclose the pot in a ziplock bag or sealed plastic container, and place into a refrigerator that stays above 35° F (1°C).
+Inside the door is the best spot because it is warmer.
 Mark your calendar to remove the pot after 6 weeks.

 After cold-treatment -- Keep the pot between 60-74 degrees F (15-23°C) during the day, and a bit cooler at night (50 to 70°F / 10-21°C).
-Avoid letting it get above 77 degrees F (25°C).
+Avoid letting it get above 77 degrees F (25°C) for prolonged periods.
 I recommend placing a minimum/maximum thermometer near the pot.
 Water whenever needed to keep the soil surface moist.
-Keep a little air circulation across the soil surface, to prevent damping-off disease later.
+Provide some air circulation, to prevent fungal disease later.

-They can begin sprout any time between 2 and 12 months.
-The germination with fresh seed is high, so avoid giving up on any before 1 year.
-Once they sprout, give them bright light, but shade them from direct sun the first few months.
+The seeds will sprout at different times, usually between 2 and 12 months.
+The germination rate with fresh seed is high, so don't give up on any before 1 year.
+Once they sprout, give them bright light, but shade them from strong sun.
 Avoid transplanting them until they are 1-2 years old.

 Growing older plants..

 Philesia prefers conditions enjoyed by cool-temperature Orchids.
-It's happiest in temperatures below 75 degrees F (24 C), with nights below 60 F (16 C).
+It's happiest in temperatures below 75 degrees F (24 C), with nights below 60 F (16 C), similar to San Francisco.
 There are scattered reports of it handling heat fine, but it might not thrive if temperatures consistently rise above the low 80s (28 degrees C), especially if nights are warm.
 It can tolerate a few degrees of frost, but it's best to protect it from freezing temperatures, especially the first few years.

 Be gentle whenever repotting to avoid damaging the delicate roots.
-Avoid transplanting plants after the 4th year as this may delay flowering.
+Avoid transplanting them once they have several shoots, as this may delay flowering.
 A 3 gallon (12 liter) pot should hold the plant for at least 10 years.

-Pests to watch for -- Protect it from snails & slugs, perhaps by growing it in a hanging basket.
-Watch for aphids, spider mites, and scale.
+Pests to watch for -- Protect from snails & slugs, perhaps by growing it in a hanging basket.
+Watch for spider mites and scale.